bbc/gel/src/components/load-more.md

 * Each result/item should be distinct from its neighbouring results/items
 * The separator elements that introduce batches of results (see [Recommended behaviour](#recommended-behaviour)) should be distinct from the results themselves
-* The 'load more' button should adopt the standard button style (applied via `class="codegel-button"`) here
+* The 'load more' button should adopt the standard button style (applied via `class="gef-button"`) here

 ## The loading indicator